 - verify the medicines reconciliation process has been completed by the prescriber and medicines accurately prescribed in the prescription record.
-This should be done as soon as possible during the patient admission. - where possible, IDLs will be reviewed by a pharmacist with knowledge of the patient and access to their prescription record and clinical notes.
-This enables verification that medicines have been correctly reconciled and information in the IDL, including reasons for changes, is complete and accurate - flag discrepancies (errors or omissions) identified in the prescription record or IDL to the prescriber and agree appropriate corrective action
+This should be done as soon as possible during the patient admission. - identify discrepancies (e.g. errors or omissions) in the prescription record or IDL and take appropriate corrective action (e.g. raise for review with the prescriber). - where possible, IDLs will be reviewed by a pharmacist with knowledge of the patient and access to their prescription record and clinical notes.
+This enables verification that medicines have been correctly reconciled and information in the IDL, including reasons for changes, is complete and accurate.